ClickHouse/NoiSQL/README.md

 ### Input

-Let's define the `time` column to be floating point value, where 1.0 means one second.
+Let's define the `time` column to be floating point value, representing the number of seconds.

 ```
 WITH